Sima Yu

 Sima Yu's father Sima Zhong was developmentally disabled, and before he, then crown prince, was to marry his wife Jia Nanfeng, Zhong's father Emperor Wu gave him one of his own concubines, Consort Xie Jiu (謝玖), so that Consort Xie could teach him how to have sexual relations.
 While Crown Princess Jia bore the crown prince four daughters, Sima Yu was his only son.

 When Sima Yu was four years old, there was a fire in the palace, and Emperor Wu walked up a tower to observe it.
 Sima Yu pulled him aside and said, "At night, when something unusual like this happens, we should take precautions.
 The light of the fire should not shine on the emperor."
 Emperor Wu was surprised by this perceptive observation by a child, and praised the young prince as very much like his own grandfather Sima Yi.
 This was part of the reason why Emperor Wu let Crown Prince Zhong remain his heir.
 On 22 December 289, he created Prince Yu the Prince of Guangling.
-After Emperor Wu died in May 290, Crown Prince Zhong ascended the throne as Emperor Hui, and Prince Yu was created crown prince at the age of 12.
+After Emperor Wu died in May 290, Crown Prince Zhong ascended the throne as Emperor Hui, and Prince Yu was created crown prince at the age of 12 on 16 October.